Grandma’s Banana Bread, just like Grandma made.

 Grandma’s Banana Bread

 I usually make my Favorite Banana Bread with crushed pineapple, and it’s more like a cake—the pineapple makes it very moist.
 But I got a new cookbook the other day and decided to try a new recipe.
-The cookbook is called At My Grandmother’s Knee: Recipes & Memories Handed Down by Women of the South by Faye Porter.
+The cookbook is called At My Grandmother’s Knee: Recipes & Memories Handed Down by Women of the South (affiliate link) by Faye Porter and her recipe for banana bread was the model for this recipe.

-You need a bread loaf pan, and it’s helpful to have a hand mixer or a stand mixer.
+You need a bread loaf pan, and it’s helpful to have a hand mixer (affiliate link) or a stand mixer.
 You will also need a cutting board and at least one knife.
 As always, I recommend you buy the best kitchen tools you can afford.
+You deserve it.

 Grandma’s Banana Bread